ClimAg/docs/README.md

 Documentation and Jupyter notebooks for the ClimAg research project.
 Available at: <https://climag.readthedocs.io>.

+## Acknowledgements

+ClimAg is a three-year research project funded by the [Environmental Protection Agency (EPA)](https://www.epa.ie/) under the Climate Change Research Programme grant number 2018-CCRP-MS.50, with additional funding provided under the COVID-19 research support scheme of the [Higher Education Authority](https://hea.ie/).

+The Python implementation of the [ModVege](https://code.europa.eu/agri4cast/modvege) pasture model adapted for use in this project was translated from Java to Python by Y. Chemin.
+This Python implementation was originally published as public domain software on GitHub under the [Unlicence license](https://github.com/ClimAg/modvege).
+The Java model was provided by R. Martin of INRAE UREP Clermont-Ferrand for the original Python implementation.
+The original ModVege pasture model was developed by [Jouven et al.](https://doi.org/10.1111/j.1365-2494.2006.00515.x).

 ## Installation

 This project uses [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) with [Python](https://www.python.org/) 3.10.